theislab/scib-pipeline/README.md

 instructions or use your system's package manager.
 The environments have only been tested on linux operating systems although it should be possible to run the pipeline using Mac OS.

 To create the conda environments use the `.yml` files in the `envs` directory.
-To install the envs, use
+In order for the pipeline to work out of the box, you need a python and an R environment.
+The different environments are explained below.
+The general command to install them is:

 ```console
 conda env create -f FILENAME.yml